 - Earn 3X Rewards (3 DBS Points OR 6 miles per S$5 spend) when shopping overseas

 - Enjoy 0% interest over 3, 6 or 12 months and waived processing fee with My Preferred Payment Plan

 - Enjoy exclusive shopping privileges with DBS Lifestyle App

 However, the cap of $2,000 a month means you can’t cash in on higher-expense occasions like long-haul travel or revamping your home.
-Perhaps pair this card with the DBS Altitude air miles card, which also earns DBS Points?
+Suggestion: Use the DBS Altitude air miles card to catch your “overflow” since it also earns DBS Points.

 DBS credit card rewards: Unfortunately, the DBS Rewards catalogue isn’t the most impressive if you’re not interested in air miles.
 Apart from a couple of standouts like PS Cafe vouchers and a yacht charter package, it has a rather limited range of restaurants and retailers vouchers.

-UOB Preferred Platinum Visa Card – 10x rewards on online & contactless payment
+UOB Preferred Platinum Visa Card – 10x rewards online & offline

 - Enjoy 2% rebate at Metro, World of Sports and Winter Time

 - Enjoy 3% rebate at bYSI, ColorWash, Crocodile, DHL, and Sephora